vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 3. **Time for Allocation (Runtime)** — dynamic array doesn't require knowing size at its creation, meaning its size can be based on values that are not known during compilation.
 4. **Place for Allocation (Heap)** — dynamic array is allocated in the heap memory section, meaning size can be extremely large compared to the stack and provided there is enough available memory.
 5. **Memory Management (Manual)** — dynamic array requires manual memory management, meaning you must handle allocation and deallocation yourself, which introduces risks such as dangling pointers or memory leaks, if not properly managed.
+6. **Speed of Allocation (Slow)** — dynamic array's allocation on heap is generally slower than allocating on the stack, because it requires more operations and resources to manage memory.

 ## Container Methods